chavananiket38/chavananiket38/README.md

 - 🌱 I’m currently learning full stack development ( MERN stack ) and also learning DSA.
 - 💞️ I’m looking to collaborate on web dev projects.
-- 📫 You reach out to me through LinkedIn
+- 📫 You reach out to me through LinkedIn.
-     Check out Aniket Chavan’s profile on LinkedIn (https://www.linkedin.com/in/aniket-chavan-155b08197)
+     Check out my profile on LinkedIn
+     (https://www.linkedin.com/in/aniket-chavan-155b08197)

 <!---